Blog Post

 • Markdown Extraction with Azure AI Document Intelligence.
 This technique involves converting the document into Markdown using the pre-built layout model in Azure AI Document Intelligence.
 Read more about this technique in our detailed article.

 • Vision Capabilities of Multi-Modal Language Models.
-This technique focuses on GPT-4 Turbo and Omni models by converting the document pages to images.
+This technique focuses on GPT-4o and GPT-4o Mini models by converting the document pages to images.
 This leverages the models’ capabilities to analyze both text and visual elements.
 Explore this technique in more detail in our sample project.

 The AI models evaluated in this analysis include: